PhilLockett/PDFBooklet/README.md

 "target" directory:

     git clone https://github.com/PhilLockett/PDFBooklet.git
+	cd PDFBooklet/
     mvn clean install

-This jar file can be launched from the command line or by using a file
+This jar file can be launched from the command line:
-explorer:

     java -jar ./target/PDFBooklet-jar-with-dependencies.jar

+PDFBooklet can also be launched using a file explorer.

 The standard "mvn clean" command will remove all generated files.

 ## Points of interest